ezzabuzaid/ngx-request-options/README.md

 		* `oldRequest` the previously used request
 		* `newRequest` the cloned request

+* REQUEST_OPTIONS_DEFAULT
+you can use this injection token to retrieve the global options that have set in `forRoot` method

 ## Contributing
 Don't hesitate to open issues and make a pull request to help improve code